sojith29034/voting-system/readme.md

  # FCRIT Voting System

-This is a PHP-based online voting system for FCRIT (Firodia College of Engineering and Technology).
+This is a PHP-based online voting system for FCRIT.
 It allows candidates to register and voters to cast their votes.
 The system also provides a dashboard for administrators to manage the voting process.

 ## Prerequisites